Facts About Your Mesothelioma Diagnosis

 Making Sense of Your Mesothelioma Diagnosis

 Patients are left with difficult questions after receiving a mesothelioma diagnosis.
 Much of the time, patients and their families feel ill-prepared to begin treatment.
-However, understanding some key facts about prognoses and the mesothelioma life expectancy can give you and your family a little peace of mind during this trying time.
-While there is no known cure for mesothelioma, researchers are exploring new ways to prolong the lives of those who are diagnosed.
-As treatment advances and more data becomes available, physicians will learn even more about effective treatments.
+However, understanding some key facts about prognoses and mesothelioma life expectancy can give you and your family a little peace of mind during this trying time.

-At Vogelzang Law, we want our Chicago, IL clients to have all the information they need about a mesothelioma diagnosis.
+At Vogelzang Law, we want our Chicago, IL, clients to have all the information they need about a mesothelioma diagnosis.
 Learn more about the medical prognosis for asbestos exposure.

 Many factors affect your prognosis and estimated life expectancy, and it’s difficult to give a general answer to this question.
 Because symptoms usually don’t develop until 20 to 50 years after asbestos exposure, the mesothelioma survival rate is quite low.
 However, every patient is different and deserves a unique prognosis and treatment plan.
 Factors affecting your prognosis include: